eaton-lab/eaton-lab.github.io/_posts/articles/2018-08-22-Eaton-lab-HPC-setup.md

 https://jupyter-notebook.readthedocs.io/en/stable/public_server.html

 Let's also create a password to connect to jupyter notebook.
-You can run this on the head node before submitting your jobs.
-If you installed jupyter only into a specific conda environment then be sure to source that environment.
+This is optional, if you don't set a password then a temporary _token_ will be generated when you start a notebook which you can copy and paste.
+But setting a password that you can use persistently makes things a bit simpler.
 ```bash
 # On Habanero
 jupyter-notebook --generate-config